Blue0Tech/GPCE/README.md

 # GPCE
-GPCE (General Purpose Command Executor) is a command executor for many purposes, but it is still under development.
-Feel free to report any bugs on the website or to shrikaanthpruthvispareemail@gmail.com.
+GPCE (General Purpose Command Executor) is a command executor for many purposes, but it is no longer under development.

 # How to install
 Download the bash or dotnet installer from https://Blue0Tech.github.io/GPCE/